 Remove line items on an income statement and you see nothing but revenues, expenses and bottom-line income.
 If that were the case, we’d have no hierarchy of income streams.

 But GAAP does separate the income statement by line items.
 And we do have a hierarchy of income streams.

 This is where we see the term other income.
-What is other income?
+What is OI?
 In short, its earnings generated outside normal business operations.
 The keyphrase here is normal business operations.